zeldaret/botw/Contributing.md

 ## Code style

-This project uses clang-format to enforce a consistent coding style.
+BotW has 40MB of code and contributors *need* to read and modify existing parts of the codebase very often: inconsistencies lead to a loss of efficiency, and we literally cannot afford that considering our small number of contributors.
+To avoid wasting time on formatting issues, we use clang-format to automatically enforce a consistent coding style.

 Before opening a PR, please format your code with clang-format 12 and ensure the following guidelines are followed.
 This will allow your contributions to be reviewed more quickly.

 ### General